Repairs and maintenance in private rental properties

 - organise to have urgent problems fixed and give the landlord an invoice from an authorised repairer.
 A licensed professional must do the repairs and provide a report that states the cause of the problem and the work carried out.

-At the start of an agreement, a landlord must provide the tenant with manufacturers’ manuals or instructions of how to use appliances in the property (eg air conditioner).
+At the start of an agreement, a landlord must provide the tenant with manufacturers’ manuals or instructions of how to use appliances in the property, like the stove or airconditioner.
 These appliances must be listed on the tenancy agreement.

 A landlord is not entitled to claim costs to repair any damage to a domestic appliance unless the appliance is listed on the tenancy agreement and manuals or instructions were provided to the tenant.